Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 - Stop limit

-E*Trade’s website has full-screen charting with the following tools:
+E*Trade’s website has full-screen charting with:

 - Company events

-- Multiple plot styles
+- Different chart styles

 - Lower comparisons